leoloso/PoP-API-WP/README.md

 Log in to the WordPress admin panel and go to Settings => General (`wp-admin/options-general.php`).
 There, remove the `/wp` bit from the Site Address (URL) input and save.

+### Setting-up environment variables

+If needed, create file `config/.env` (and other more specific files, following [Symfony's Dotenv component](https://symfony.com/doc/current/components/dotenv.html)'s instructions) including all required environment variables for the application.
+These files, containing environment information, must not be saved under version control.

 ## Installed PoP Components

 This bootstrapper installs the following PoP components and their dependencies: